 Our application and interview process in action

-We want to give everyone the chance to shine, which is why there are a few different steps.
+We want to give everyone the chance to shine, which is why we have implemented the following carefully thought out steps.
 If you have any questions, contact our friendly recruitment team.

-Take a look at our current job opportunities and apply for the role that matches your skills.
-If there isn’t a job available to suit your talents, keep coming back, we’re always on the lookout for talented people to meet our changing business needs.
+Take a look at our current job opportunities and apply for the role that best matches your skill set.
+If there is not a job currently available to suit your talents, keep coming back, we’re always on the lookout for talented people to meet our evolving business needs.

-When you’ve found the role you’re looking for, please write a covering message and email your CV to us.
-Make sure your CV outlines the skills and experience needed for the role.
-We want to hear all the good things about you.
+Once you’ve found the role that you’re looking for, please write a covering message and email your CV to us.
+Make sure your CV outlines the relevant skills and experience needed for the role.
+We want to know all your best attributes.
 Send your application to firstname.lastname@example.org or take a look at our current live roles and apply online here.

 For some of our roles you’ll be asked to complete a relevant online test.
 This could be numerical, verbal reasoning, psychometric or role specific.
-You can try out a few and get used to them beforehand here
+You can try out a few tests and accustom yourself with them beforehand here

 This is where we start to connect.
-And remember to be yourself – not who you think we want you to be.
+Remember to be yourself – not who you think we want you to be.
 Throughout this process listen carefully and don’t be afraid to ask questions.
-Try and prepare yourself by re-looking at the role and thinking about what questions we might ask.
+Try and prepare beforehand by familiarising yourself with the role and think about what questions we might ask.
 It’s also your chance to tell us what skills and experiences you can bring to the role.

-If you’re coming to meet us and have a disability or some specific requirements, just let us know in advance.
+If you’re coming to meet us in person and have a disability or some specific requirements, just let us know in advance.
 We’ll be happy to provide any additional equipment or support if needed.

-This is our chance to get to know you a little bit better and to talk about the key skills we’re looking for.
-It’s also a good opportunity for you to ask questions and find out more about us.
-So try and read up on the job role beforehand.
+This is our chance to get to know you a little bit better and to discuss the key skills we’re looking for.
+It’s also a good opportunity for you to ask questions and find out more about us as a company.
+So, always be well informed about the job role beforehand.